Another Korean rice bowl to love: Hwe Dup Bap! Refreshing, satisfying, and utterly delicious with fresh raw fish + spicy-sweet-tangy Gochujang Sauce.

 - Swap white rice with Korean Purple Rice.
 For added nutrition.
 And it’s very pretty!

-Where can I find Sushi or Sashimi Grade fish?
+Where can I find Sashimi Grade fish?

 What is sushi rice?
 How is it different from regular rice?